Lrbomchz/MM2024_GPA/README.md

 Xi, G., Tian, Y., Yang, M., Zhang, L., Que, X., & Wang, W. (2024, October).
 Global Patch-wise Attention is Masterful Facilitator for Masked Image Modeling.
 ACM MM 2024.

+Our code builds upon [MAE](https://github.com/facebookresearch/mae) and [HPM](https://github.com/Haochen-Wang409/HPM).
+We would like to express our heartfelt thanks to the authors and maintainers of these projects for their excellent work and open-source contributions.

 ## Requirements

 python==3.8